 Excerpt from my book, Make Passive Income

 A discussion about passive income and making money online invites a more in-depth conversation about online marketplaces.
-An online marketplace is a type of e-commerce site where products and services are provided by multiple third parties with transactions processed by the market operator.
-Their selection is wide, product and service availability is high, and prices are more competitive compared to standalone sites.
+An online marketplace is a type of e-commerce site where multiple third parties provide products and services with transactions processed by the market operator.
+Marketplaces offer a wide selection, product and service availability is high, and prices are more competitive compared to standalone sites.
 Frequently visited online marketplaces include: